pangz-lab/verusd-web/README.md

 <hr/>

 ### 2. Create Custom API Routes(New Endpoints)
-- Create custom routes as many as you need.
+- Create a custom routes.
 - Use `RpcService.sendChainRequest` to send an RPC request the chain.
-It's a built-in utilitu.
+It's a built-in utility.
 - Routing feature uses `express` under the hood.
 ```typescript